Kandy-IO/kandy-distant-vdi/README.md

 ### Browser Container Certificates

-Elux 6.9 brings certificate management directly in the OS for our browser container.
-If you need to use custom certificates for reaching https websites in the browser container please ignore the Certificate Configuration below and put the certificate in the /setup/cacerts/browser folder as mentionned in the eLux [Documentation](https://www.unicon-software.com/udocs/en/#admin_guides/scout_enterprise/app_definition/browser/browser_config.htm?Highlight=cacert).
+eLux 6.9 provides certificate management directly in the OS for our browser container.
+If there is a need to use custom certificates for reaching https websites in the browser container please ignore the Certificate Configuration below and put the certificate in the /setup/cacerts/browser folder as mentioned in the eLux [Documentation](https://www.unicon-software.com/udocs/en/#admin_guides/scout_enterprise/app_definition/browser/browser_config.htm?Highlight=cacert).

 ### Configuration